Statusnone420/PR-Dashboard/PLAN.md

   - Medium confidence: max score `94`.
   - High confidence: no confidence cap, but existing fake-perfect gates still apply.
 - Changing these cap values requires explicit test updates and a note in `STATE.md`.
+- Preview confidence must not treat missing future enrichment as a current-data failure.
+- `Comments not inspected`, `Setup files not inspected`, and `Timeline not inspected` are advisory preview reasons only.
+They must not by themselves make confidence `Low`.
+- Before enrichment exists, strong hydrated preview issues may be `High` confidence, or at worst `Medium`.
+- `Low` confidence requires concrete weakness in data already available to the current phase, such as missing repo metadata, very short or vague issue body, unavailable issue body, stale or disabled repository, or conflicting risk signals.
 - Confidence reasons must be concrete, such as:
   - `Repository metadata unavailable`
   - `Issue body is short`